tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 We display this JSON string with the native Jupyterlab JSON renderer here for convenience.
 The `Display` function explicitly tells `ihaskell` to send a display message to the frontend.
-The json function tells `ihaskell` to annotate the content of the display message as `application/json`.
+The JSON function tells `ihaskell` to annotate the content of the display message as `application/json`.